-At least 30 minutes was spent on gymnastics conditioning, using countless hand walking on drills on the floor and on various apparati, along with jump training for lower and upper body.
+At least 30 minutes each class was spent on "gymnastics conditioning exercises", using countless hand walking drills on the floor and on various apparatus, along with jump training for lower and upper body.

 These drills challenged me, especially the hand walking drills.
-The guys who did not have a wrestling background were hurting big time, I almost felt bad for them!
+The guys who did not have a wrestling background were hurting big time during the conditioning sessions, I truly felt bad for them!